apache/directory-fortress-core/README.txt

 # If Fortress Developer and have access to GIT repo:

-committers: Open a terminal session within preferred folder name/location and enter the following command:
+Committers: Open a terminal session within preferred folder name/location and enter the following command:
 >git clone ssh://git-master.openldap.org/~git/git/openldap-fortress-core.git

 This will pull down source code from GIT and load into